alvarocascante12/cypress_challenge/README.md

 this command make a image of docker

     docker build -t my-cypress-image:1.0 .
-this command make a contair
+this command make a container and execute all test cases the result saved in the folder report of your local machine the volume of the container was mounted in this folder